January 6 investigators are talking about criminal contempt charges for ignored subpoenas. Here's what that means. – KION546

 By Paul LeBlanc, CNN

-Members of the House select committee investigating the January 6 attack on the US Capitol have floated the idea of seeking a referral for criminal contempt as the next step for anyone who defies a subpoena from the panel.
+Members of the House select committee investigating the January 6 attack on the US Capitol have made clear they’re willing to move forward with criminal contempt referrals against any witness that refuses to comply with its subpoenas.

 But what does that mean?